DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ## Specify Test Metadata

-TestCafe allows you to specify additional information for tests in the form of *key-value metadata* and use it to filter tests or display in the reports.
+TestCafe allows you to specify additional information for tests in the form of *key-value metadata*.
+You can display this information in the reports and use it to filter tests.

 To define metadata, use the [fixture.meta](../../reference/test-api/fixture/meta.md) and [test.meta](../../reference/test-api/test/meta.md) methods.